oshaughnessy/sierramountainll/_pages/volunteers.md

 ### Fingerprinting: Live Scans

-A Live Scan[^notice] must be done specifically for MY Club by each coach or other "regular volunteer".
+A Live Scan[^notice-18900] must be done specifically for MY Club by each coach or other "regular volunteer".
 Thankfully, you only need to do it once, It _does not_ need to be done annually.  rather than annually like the rest of the certs.
 Unfortunately, though, a Live Scan for another organization can't be used for MY Club.